alphagov/govuk-design-system/src/community/roadmap/index.md

 See our [GitHub team board](https://github.com/orgs/alphagov/projects/53) for more details on our plans and day-to-day activities.

-Last updated 14 January 2026.
+Last updated 9 February 2026.

 ## Recently shipped

+We’ve released [GOV.UK Frontend v6.0.0](https://github.com/alphagov/govuk-frontend/releases/tag/v6.0.0).
+This breaking release includes changes to improve our Sass architecture, use an updated type scale, update our colours and improve flexibility in our page template layout.
+We’ve also removed a number of deprecated APIs, Sass variables and component options.

-We’ve released [GOV.UK Frontend v5.14.0](https://github.com/alphagov/govuk-frontend/releases/tag/v5.14.0).
+In January 2026, we released [GOV.UK Frontend v5.14.0](https://github.com/alphagov/govuk-frontend/releases/tag/v5.14.0).
 This release allows you to remove content licence information from the GOV.UK footer if your service does not provide information under the Open Government Licence (OGL).
 It also provides a fix for a bug in the VoiceOver screen reader software that affects the menu toggle in the Service navigation component.

 In October 2025, we released [GOV.UK Frontend v5.13.0](https://github.com/alphagov/govuk-frontend/releases/tag/v5.13.0), which introduced new Sass functions to help write `@media` and `@container` queries, mixins and functions whilst still using custom breakpoints or GOV.UK Frontend’s `$govuk-breakpoints` setting.